 After executing this command, the full backup data is exported to the

-Before the data import, you need to deploy a TiDB cluster (later than v2.0.9).
-In this tutorial, TiDB v3.0.4 is used.
-For the deployment method, refer to TiDB Introduction.
+Before the data import, you need to deploy a TiDB cluster.
+In this tutorial, TiDB v5.4.0 is used as an example.
+For the deployment method, refer to Deploy a TiDB Cluster Using TiUP.

-bin/tidb-lightning-ctlin the installation package to the server where TiDB Lightning is deployed.
+bin/tidb-lightning-ctlin the package to the server where TiDB Lightning is deployed.

 Upload the prepared data source to the server.